publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptB/m__us_usc_t42_s1320c.md

 >     “(1) __In general.—__

->     The Secretary \[of Health and Human Services\] shall request the Institute of Medicine of the National Academy of Sciences to conduct an evaluation of the program under part B of title XI of the Social Security Act \[this part\].
+>     The Secretary \[of Health and Human Services\] shall request the Institute of Medicine of the National Academy of Sciences to conduct an evaluation of the program under part B of title XI of the Social Security Act \[[42 U.S.C.
+1320c][/us/usc/t42/s1320c] et seq.\].
 The study shall include a review of the following:

 >         “(A) An overview of the program under such part.